raspberrypilearning/c3-wolfram-magic-8-ball/en/step_4.md

 --- /task ---

 --- task ---
-+ Change the button so that it looks like a Magic 8 Ball, instead of it saying 'Answer'.
++ Change the button so that it looks like a Magic 8 Ball, instead of it saying 'Answer'
-+ Use `Appearance->None` to remove the frame around the button.
++ Use `Appearance->None` to remove the frame around the button
-+ Use `Column` to present your interface.
++ Use `Column` to present your interface
-+ Use the `Text` function to make the output strings look like text instead of code.
++ Use the `Text` function to make the output strings look like text instead of code

 You can use the following code to do this.